 You have a number of choices today to explore the incredible beauty of Lake Louise.
 Step out of your lodge and begin with a hike to the highest teahouse in Canada, hidden in a picturesque alpine valley.
 Take in the Plain of Six Glaciers and the Beehive formations.
 You could also take a canoe onto the lake to enjoy a leisurely paddle on the crystalline Lake Louise.
 Perhaps choose to transfer to the quieter Moraine Lake in the Valley of the Ten Peaks for its magnificent views.

 Beginning with a transfer to Takkakkaw Falls in Yoho National Park, you will embark on an exhilarating trek considered to be one of the five best hikes in the Rockies.
 Enjoy the rugged, rocky trail along the breath-taking glaciers before descending the tree-lined path passing hidden lakes and glacier-fed rivers.
-End your day at the beautiful Cathedral Mountain Chalets for a quiet evening of relaxation.
+Alternatively, join a guided hike to Mt.
+Stephens to learn about the Burgess Shale, a world renowned fossil site of the first marine ecosystem from 508 million years ago (additional fee of $94.50 CAD as one must be with a licensed guide to visit the UNESCO Canadian Rocky Mountain Parks World Heritage Site).
+End your day at the beautiful Cathedral Mountain Chalets or at Truffle Pig Lodge for a quiet evening of relaxation.

-Take a final stroll through this unforgettable landscape before your transfer arrives to return you to Banff and onward to home or your next adventure.
-(Extra: extend your vacation by spending an extra night or two in Banff or Lake Louise)
+Take a final stroll through this unforgettable landscape before your transfer arrives to return you to Lake Louise and onward to home or your next adventure.

 "I can honestly say this was by far the best vacation we have ever taken!
 As my husband puts it, this was the first time he has been on a trip where he didn't want to go home by the end of it" and "… the trip exceeded all our expectations and hopes and we will highly recommend you to as many people as we can think of."